joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

 Finally, this also explains the last object returned, the ``attention_mask``.
 This object encodes which elements of the input_ids vector should be ignored (or "masked") when fed through the network.
-We do not want the padding token to be interpreted as part of the original data set we mask them from the model.
+We do not want the padding tokens to be interpreted as part of the original input data so we mask them from the model.

 If we look back at the output above, we see the mask has a 0 in each of the elements where the original input vector had a padding token.